wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 With a mobile app you'll be able to convert casual visitors into loyal followers.
 Why?
 Because your app will be front and center, easily accessible from the home screen of their device.
 And because you can alert with push notifications whenever you post something new.

-= Will my app be a native mobile app? =
+= What is a native mobile app? =
-Yes, all Mobiloud apps, on every platform, are native mobile apps.
+Mobiloud apps, on every platform, are native mobile apps.
 Most competing solutions instead give you HTML5 apps, which means really mobile sites re-packaged as apps.
 The big difference is in performance and user experience.

-Native apps are fast, run smoothly on the devices they were designed for, and make full use of each platform's capabilities.
+Native apps are fast, run smoothly on the devices they are designed for, and make full use of each platform's capabilities.
 They're also easier to use, because they're designed to look and feel familiar on each mobile platform, be it iOS or Android.
 A Mobiloud app allows your users to receive push notifications, share with a single tap, quickly comment on articles and access content offline.
 In short, if you want to impress your users, go native and build a real mobile app!

 = Do I need to know how to code? =
 No, no programming required!
 With Mobiloud you design and build your mobile app online, using our simple Configurator.
 Content comes automatically from your WordPress site.